 Cup mute: Humes and Berg (less expensive; more of a jazz tone) or Denis Wick (more expensive)

 Harmon: B Model Wow-Wow (less expensive), Jo-Ral Bubble Mute-aluminum (more expensive) or aluminum/copper (even more expensive and very heavy; sounds great but tends to fall out of the horn)

-I recommend the Yamaha Copper Bottom straight mute as a good all-purpose mute-not too bright or “metal” sounding and not too subdued and covered.
-For cup mutes, I recommend Humes and Berg or Denis Wick.
-Humes and Berg cup mutes are perhaps more appropriate for jazz, Denis Wick for classical.
-Mutes will typically make someone play sharp.
-Students should determine if this is true for them, with each mute, and, time permitting, adjust the tuning slide during rests accordingly.
-If time does not permit, one must use the slides or lip the notes in tune.
-Mutes tend to have a greater affect on the intonation of notes already naturally out-of-tune on the trumpet.
+Mutes will typically make the trumpet sharp.
+Some make it flat.
+Students should determine how each mute affects their intonation and, time permitting, adjust the tuning slide during rests accordingly.
+If time does not permit, one must use the valve slides or lip the notes in tune.
+Mutes tend to have a greater effect on the intonation of notes already naturally out-of-tune on the trumpet.

 All high school trumpet students should own a straight mute.
 Once a student owns more than one mute, a mute bag may be needed to carry them.

 2. Multiple tonguing